In this article:

 Need further support?

-If you're still confused about how crypto transactions work, please contact the Best Wallet support team either by using the Get Help screen in your Best Wallet app's Settings or by opening a ticket on our Support site.
+If you're still confused about how crypto transactions work, please contact the Best Wallet support team in-app by going to Settings → Get Help, or open a ticket on our Support site.

 Important Reminder:

-No one from Best Wallet will ever request your wallet’s private key.
-Keep this information strictly private and do not share it with anyone.
+No one from Best Wallet will ever request your private key.
+Keep this information strictly private and never share it with anyone.